NAIST-SE/DevGPT/README.md

 ```
 https:\/\/chat\.openai\.com\/share\/[a-zA-Z0-9-]{36}
 ```
 For the GitHub REST API, we performed the same keyword and regular expression to obtain the references of shared ChatGPT links in commits and code files from GitHub.
-Moreover, we applied additional filters (e.g., creation time) in order to work around GitHub’s limit on the search function, since it only supports a maximum of thousand results per call.
+Moreover, we applied additional filters (e.g., creation time) in order to work around GitHub’s limit on the search function, since it only supports a maximum of a thousand results per call.
+It's worth noting that the total count varies upon each API/[Webpage access](https://github.com/search?q=%22https%3A%2F%2Fchat.openai.com%2Fshare%2F%22&type=commits) in the GitHub, which leads to inconsistent results compared to the GitHub website.

 ### [HackerNews](https://hn.algolia.com/api):
 Similar to the GitHub search function, HackerNews also provides an endpoint (`http://hn.algolia.com/api/v1/search?query=...`) to obtain references of shared ChatGPT links in posts from HackerNews.
 The same regular expression was applied to further identify whether mentioned links are shared ChatGPT links.